 Bless Online Review

-Bless Online, a high-fantasy MMORPG game that has made a lot of improvements after its two failed launches in previous years, finally it has fixed all the pressing matters and offered their new players a fine, balanced game with no performance issues.
+Bless Online, a high-fantasy MMORPG game that has made a lot of improvements after its two failed launches in previous years, finally, it has fixed all the pressing matters and offered its new players a fine, balanced game with no performance issues.

 I’m kidding.
 It was a disaster obviously